khulnasoft/ThreatMatrix/docs/source/Advanced-Configuration.md

 IntelX leverages [Django-radius](https://github.com/robgolding/django-radius) to perform authentication via RADIUS server.

-How to configure and enable RADIUS authentication on IntelX?
+How to configure and enable RADIUS authentication on Intel Owl?

 1. Change the values with your RADIUS auth configuration inside `configuration/radius_config.py`.
 This file is mounted as a docker volume, so you won't need to rebuild the image.